Weatherby: Rifles

 Weatherby currently offers three lines of centerfire rifles: the Mark V, the Vanguard, and the Model 307.
 ATEK manufactures the Mark V barreled action in Brainerd, Minnesota; Howa still manufactures the barrel and action for the Vanguard.
 Weatherby performs the final assembly of the Mark V and Vanguard at its company headquarters in Sheridan, Wyoming.
 The Mark V has two action-size variants.
 Weatherby uses a larger nine-lug bolt-action for all larger Weatherby magnum calibers.
 Weatherby uses a smaller six-lug action (in two lengths) for the 240 Weatherby and all other non-Weatherby cartridges (as the 224 Weatherby Magnum is no longer a standard option).
 Both the Mark V and Vanguard are available as sub-MOA rifles which were replaced with "Range Certified" rifles in various models.
 These variants range from blued to stainless steel metal with kevlar or wooden stocks and are available in calibers, including the .223 Remington (Vanguard only) through to the .300 Weatherby Magnum.
 Rifles chambered in either the .340 Weatherby Magnum or the .460 Weatherby Magnum are only available on the Mark V as these cartridges require a stronger bolt.

 In 2023, Weatherby began to produce a new model of rifle, the Model 307.
 The Model 307, positioned in price between the Vanguard and the Mark V, was designed to be compatible with the strong aftermarket for Remington 700 accessories.
 The name reflects the telephonic area code 307, which includes the current headquarters and factory in Sheridan, Wyoming.
 As with the Vanguard and Mark V models, the Model 307 is chambered for several currently-popular cartridges.

 The Weatherby rifles come with a three-shot sub-MOA guarantee of accuracy from a cold bore on all models using Weatherby or premium ammunition.
 Generally regarded as of higher quality than Remington or Winchester rifles in the same class, Weatherby Mark V rifles are considerably more expensive in terms of unit cost and ammunition.
 However, Weatherby competitively prices the Vanguard models with other makes and models, while the Model 307 is somewhere in between the aforementioned two models.

 Scopes

 Weatherby no longer manufactures rifle scopes or other optical products.
 The company produced a Mark XXI Scope between 1964 and 1989.
 The company offered the Sightmaster Spotting Scope with magnification ranges of 20x-45x from 1972 to 1982 and 20x-60x from 1983 to 1989.
 Earlier optics also included the Imperial Scope and were produced for Weatherby by Hertel & Reuss and manufactured in West Germany between 1964 and 1973.
 Weatherby manufactured its Premier Scopes from 1973 to 1982 and its Supreme Scopes from 1983 to 1994.

 Shotguns

 Weatherby offers a line of shotguns for bird hunting and skeet shooting.
 Weatherby produces four types of shotguns, each type available in two different models: over-under double barrel, side-by-side double barrel, pump-action, and semi-automatic.
-Weatherby's shotguns (the "D'Italia" line) are made in Italy through a collaborative effort with Italian gunmaker Fausti Stefano.
+Weatherby's shotguns (the "D'Italia" line) are made in Italy through a collaborative effort with Italian gunmaker Fausti Arms.